shaamil101/VideoGameUsingC/DESIGN.md

 # CS50 Nuggets
 ## Design Spec
-### Team name, term, year

-> This **template** includes some gray text meant to explain how to use the template; delete all of them in your document!
+### Wall Street Djournal - CS50 23W

 According to the [Requirements Spec](REQUIREMENTS.md), the Nuggets game requires two standalone programs: a client and a server.
-Our design also includes x, y, z modules.
+Our design also includes player and maps/visibility modules.
 We describe each program and module separately.
 We do not describe the `support` library nor the modules that enable features that go beyond the spec.
 We avoid repeating information that is provided in the requirements spec.

-## Player

-> Teams of 3 students should delete this section.
+## Client (Player / Spectator)

 The *client* acts in one of two modes: